 - How long has the frame been sitting in the junkyard?
 There is undoubtedly some rust on the frame that you can see, and some that you can't.

 A used frame may look good on the outside, but it can have problems that are hard to notice.
-Installing a new frame is a big project with a lot of sweat equity involved.
+Installing a new frame is a big project (we talk about that here) with a lot of sweat equity involved.
 It's safer to use a brand new frame from a reputable brand.

 Throttle Down Kustoms Is A Trusted Brand For Bronco Frames

 You can always count on Throttle Down Kustoms (TDK) to build a strong and perfectly aligned frame for your Bronco.
 At TDK, we use modern technology to build frames that are sturdier and more precise than the frames Ford made back in the day.
 All our frames are true to the OE specs.
 Get your very own TDK Bronco frame today!

 Want More Articles Like This One?
 Check These Out: